Ifihan/poem/README.md

 ## To do

-- Execute dark mode properly.
 - Ensure that it's only poems it'll generate.
-- Grab the poem "idea" and make it the topic.
+- Grab the poem "idea" and make it the topic (30% done).

 ## Any issues?